top of page

 Lucia Mrvova

-Profile: Lucia Mrvova Pasteur- Glasgow integrated masters student
+Profile: Lucia Mrvova Pasteur-UK integrated masters student

 Let’s start with a bit of background on you and your journey to the Pasteur- Glasgow integrated master’s programme…